tensorlayer/TensorLayer/docs/user/get_involved.rst

 We conduct review of applications monthly, immediately upon the recipient of all application materials at the beginning of each month.
 However, it is highly recommended that applicants submit complete applications sooner than later, as the positions are to be filled quickly.

-Data Science Institute, Imperial College London
+Postdoc Opportunity, Imperial College London
 ==================================================

 Data science is therefore by nature at the core of all modern transdisciplinary scientific activities, as it involves the whole life cycle of data, from acquisition and exploration to analysis and communication of the results.
 Data science is not only concerned with the tools and methods to obtain, manage and analyse data: it is also about extracting value from data and translating it from asset to product.

-Launched on 1st April 2014, the Data Science Institute at Imperial College London aims to enhance Imperial's excellence in data-driven research across its faculties by fulfilling the following objectives.
+Launched on 1st April 2014, the Data Science Institute (DSI) at Imperial College London aims to enhance Imperial's excellence in data-driven research across its faculties by fulfilling the following objectives.

 The Data Science Institute is housed in purpose built facilities in the heart of the Imperial College campus in South Kensington.
 Such a central location provides excellent access to collabroators across the College and across London.